cpaxton/costar_stack/INSTALL.md

 *If everything shows up, CoSTAR system is then successfully installed.
 Enjoy!*

 CoSTAR is currently set up to launch our two testbed systems: a KUKA LBR iiwa 14 with a 3-finger Robotiq gripper and a Universal Robots UR5 with a 2-finger Robotiq gripper.
 We plan to add some funcitonality to support additional platforms.
-If you are interested in supporting another platform or run into other issues trying to run this code, please contact Chris Paxton (cpaxton3@jhu.edu).
+If you are interested in supporting another platform or run into other issues trying to run this code, please contact Chris Paxton (cpaxton@jhu.edu).